jmservera/FagorEderlan/docs/_posts/2016-10-15-FagorEderlan.md

 Automating the upload of files and the data preparation has solved a critical problem of the solution that the team was building.
 Furthermore, it opens the door to tackle the issues in near real-time, saving costs, time and enhancing the quality of the product that will arrive to the customers.

-Using Azure solved many concerns of the IT Department:
+The IoT solutions we have in Azure solved many of the concerns of the IT Department:

 * Security: no information about the storage is set at device level, we have a secure channel communication and the ability to use certificates
 * Scalability: IoT Hub scales to millions of devices
 * Bandwidth limits: the files are compressed before sending them through the wire and uncompressed on arrival
-* Use of the existing hardware, we only deployed a small Windows Service inside the control PC
+* Use of the existing hardware: we only deployed a small Windows Service inside the control PC
-* External sensors: adding sensors it's easy and the information can be sent in real-time
+* External sensors extensibility: adding sensor it's easy because the Windows Service is extensible via a USB serial connection.
+We can connect an Arduino or a Genuino 101 and all the info transmitted via USB is directly sent through the IoT Hub messaging system.
+* Command and control: IoT Hub allows to build c&c solutions, adding a C2D receiver in the control PC is now very easy.

 [robot]: {{ site.baseurl }}/images/fagorederlan/robotAndMold.jpg